kinshuk4/Kode/README.md

 Simple Java Rest Service
 This is a simple JAVA Rest Service using spring-maven-jackson core

-To clone
+# To clone

 git clone https://github.com/balaji4894/rest-sample.git

-To run
+# To run

-Import as git project in Eclipse JEE IDE
+Import as git project in Eclipse JEE IDE.

 Run on Tomcat server

 Goto http://localhost:port/RestSample/api/sample to view returned json from REST api